 Important early map of West Africa, from the Tropic of Cancer south to St Thomas, compiled by Gastaldi for Ramusio's Raccolta di Navigationi et Viaggi.

 The interior is filled with lions, elephants, monkeys & camels, with a native village and the Portuguese fort at Elmina on the Gold Coast.
-This example was printed from the second block, cut in 1565 after the first was destroyed by a fire in the printing house of Thomaso Guinti after only a year's use.
 A noticeable difference is the mammalian faces of the seamonsters.
 The 1606 edition is recognisable by evidence of woodworm damage to the printing block and the pagination numbers '370' and '371'.

 Giacomo Gastaldi (1500-1566) is considered the foremost Italian cartographer of the sixteenth century, alongside Paolo Forlani.
 His skills of compilation are comparable to those of Mercator and Ortelius, yet much less is known of his life than of his two contemporaries.
 Gastaldi was born in Villafranca, Piedmont, but had established himself in Venice by 1539.
 He originally worked as an engineer, but turned to mapmaking from the 1540s onward.